joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 # Resource Management

 A resource is a DMA chanel, IO port range, IRQ line, or memory mapped IO location.
-The kernel has a flat list for all resources, IRQ lines, and DMA channels.
+The kernel has a list for all resources, IRQ lines, and DMA channels.

 System device nodes from the PnP BIOS report resources with the PnP ISA format.